menu icon

 Once all the sewing is done and the tails are weaved in, then your crochet Japanese knot bag that looks like Mount Fuji with cherry blossom trees is done!

-I hope you enjoyed my Japanese knot bag crochet pattern!
+I hope you enjoyed my Japanese knot bag crochet tutorial!

 Finished crochet Japanese knot bag.